 Avgolemono is a popular and traditional Greek lemon chicken soup that features a delightfully smooth, silky, and creamy texture without any use of cream.
 You can use your choice of pasta or rice, chicken breast or rotisserie chicken, with equally delicious results.
-It’s quick and easy to make and is Greek comfort food at its best!
+This Avgolemono recipe is quick and easy to make and is Greek comfort food at its best!

 Avgolemono is a traditional Greek chicken soup made that features a silken smooth broth made with egg yolk and lemon juice.
 Avgolemono is commonly made with either rice or orzo, or other pastina (tiny pasta).
 Both are traditional.